fatih/faillint/README.md

 ```

 By default, `faillint` will not check any import paths.
 You need to explicitly
-define the `-paths` flag, which is comma=separated list.
+define it with the `-paths` flag, which is comma-separated list.
 Some examples are:

 ```
 # fail if the errors package is used
 -paths "errors"

-# fail for the old context package
+# fail if the old context package is imported
 -paths "golang.org/x/net/context"

 # fail both on stdlib log and errors package to enforce other internal libraries